grafana/loki/docs/clients/promtail/scraping.md

 ```

 If more than one scrape config section matches your logs, you will get duplicate
-entires as lthe logs are sent in different streams likely with slightly
+entries as the logs are sent in different streams likely with slightly
 different labels.

 There are different types of labels present in Promtail: